svgeesus/EuroMPE/Duophonic/Power.md

 > The USB host port has a TDP3S014 current limit chip.
 So the maximum current is either the limit this chip imposes (~850mA), or the remaining amount of current available from whatever power source is powering Teensy 4.1.
 [PaulStoffregen](https://forum.pjrc.com/index.php?threads/usb-host-teensy-4-1-current-limit.76302/#post-353611)

-TDP3S014 provides overcurrent, reveral, and short-circuit protection.
+TDP3S014 provides overcurrent, over temperature, reversal, and short-circuit protection.

-Teensy 4.1 current draw is around 100mA
+From the data sheet, the max continuous operating current however is 500mA.
+Teensy 4.1 current draw is around 100mA.
+Teensy Vin passes via a 500mA fuse (F1) before splitting to the TDP3S014 and the TLV75733P regulator that powers the Teensy, implying the max available current for the TDP3S014 is (500-100) = 400ma.

+Teensy 4.1 schematic shows 100μF ceramic output cpacitance (C33).
+Input capacitance (shared with the 3V3 regulator) is two 0.22μF capacitors (C9 and C15).

-Thus the 5V from Eurorack might provide up to 950mA (!)
+Thus the 5V from Eurorack can, at max, be called on to provide 500mA.

 ## Analog power board